-4.1 All employees who work in schools set examples of behaviour and conduct which can be copied by pupils and volunteers.

-4.2 Employees must always avoid using inappropriate and/or offensive language.

-4.3 Employees must act as role models, demonstrating high standards of conduct in order to encourage pupils and volunteers to do the same.

-4.4 Employees should be aware of and adhere to the school's rules in respect of behaviour such as use of mobile phones, eating or drinking in corridors and classrooms, chewing gum etc.

-4.5 Employees must avoid putting themselves at risk of allegations of abusive or unprofessional conduct and be aware of conduct relate issues in terms of the 'Harm Threshold' and Low-level, concerns.
-See Appendix 4
+- 4.1 All employees who work in schools set examples of behaviour and conduct which can be copied by pupils and volunteers. - 4.2 Employees must always avoid using inappropriate and/or offensive language. - 4.3 Employees must act as role models, demonstrating high standards of conduct including treating others with dignity and respect in order to encourage pupils and volunteers to do the same. - 4.4 Employees should be aware of and adhere to the school's rules in respect of behaviour such as use of mobile phones, eating or drinking in corridors and classrooms, chewing gum etc. - 4.5 Employees must avoid putting themselves at risk of allegations of abusive or unprofessional conduct and be aware of conduct relate issues in terms of the 'Harm Threshold' and Low-level, concerns.
+See Appendix 4 - 4.6 Employees will not undermine fundamental British values, including democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs

+- 4.7 Employees will not express personal beliefs in a way that exploits pupils vulnerability or might lead them to break the law - 4.8 Employees will maintain high standards in their attendance and punctuality.